 Description:

-In Onomatopoeia, an upright player piano is spotlighted in the gallery.
-Despite the absence of a performer, the piano plays a version of Beethoven’s Piano Sonata No. 32 in C minor, Op.
-111 that has been restructured to emphasize its ragtime-like rhythms.
+In Stan Douglas's installation Onomatopoeia, an upright player piano was spotlit in the gallery.
+Despite the absence of a performer, the piano played a version of Beethoven’s Piano Sonata No. 32 in C minor, Op.
+111 that was restructured to emphasize its ragtime-like rhythms.
 Perforations in the piano scroll triggered slide projections of an empty nineteenth-century textile factory and the punch cards once used to program weaving patterns.
-In Onomatopoeia, the punch card of the automatic loom is the direct predecessor of the player piano roll: both systems spatialize events in time and enable their exact repetition through mechanical, or phantom, means.
+In the work, the punch card of the automatic loom is emphasized as the direct predecessor of the player piano roll: both systems spatialized events in time and enabled their exact repetition through mechanical—or phantom—means.

 Western Front is a non-profit artist-run centre in Vancouver.